Sylvester–Gallai theorem: The number of ordinary lines

 A closely related result is Beck's theorem, stating a tradeoff between the number of lines with few points and the number of points on a single line.

 Ben Green and Terence Tao showed that for all sufficiently large point sets (that is, $n > n_0$ for some suitable choice of $n_0$), the number of ordinary lines is indeed at least $n/2$.
 Furthermore, when $n$ is odd, the number of ordinary lines is at least $3n/4-C$, for some constant $C$.
 Thus, the constructions of Böröczky for even and odd (discussed above) are best possible.
 Minimizing the number of ordinary lines is closely related to the orchard-planting problem of maximizing the number of three-point lines, which Green and Tao also solved for all sufficiently large point sets.
+In the dual setting, where one is looking for ordinary points, one can consider the minimum number of ordinary points in an arrangement of pseudolines.
+In this context, the Csima-Sawyer $\lceil 6n/13\rceil$ lower bound is still valid, though it is not known whether the Green and Tao asymptotic $n/2$ bound still holds.

 The number of connecting lines

 As Paul Erdős observed, the Sylvester–Gallai theorem immediately implies that any set of $n$ points that are not collinear determines at least $n$ different lines.
 This result is known as the De Bruijn–Erdős theorem.
 As a base case, the result is clearly true for $n=3$.
 For any larger value of $n$, the result can be reduced from $n$ points to $n-1$ points, by deleting an ordinary line and one of the two points on it (taking care not to delete a point for which the remaining subset would lie on a single line).
 Thus, it follows by mathematical induction.
 The example of a near-pencil, a set of $n-1$ collinear points together with one additional point that is not on the same line as the other points, shows that this bound is tight.